Yoga-satwika/SQL-/README.md

  * It is also used to summarize the data.

-# Types of SQL Aggrgation Function
+# Types of SQL Aggregation Function

   * SUM
   * AVERAGE